semaphore-protocol/website/versioned_docs/version-V2/guides/identities.md

 ## Create identities

-Use the [`@semaphore-protocol/identity`](https://github.com/semaphore-protocol/semaphore.js/tree/main/packages/identity) library to create a Semaphore identity _deterministically_ (from the hash of a message) or _randomly_.
+In your code, use the [`@semaphore-protocol/identity`](https://github.com/semaphore-protocol/semaphore.js/tree/main/packages/identity) library to create a Semaphore identity _deterministically_ (from the hash of a message) or _randomly_.

 -   [**Create random identities**](#create-random-identities)
 -   [**Create deterministic identities**](#create-deterministic-identities)

 ### Create random identities

-To create a random identity, instantiate `Identity` without any parameters.
-For example:
+To create a random identity, instantiate `Identity` without any parameters--for example:

 ```ts
 import { Identity } from "@semaphore-protocol/identity"